 One of the newest additions to the password manager arena is NordPass, which is made by the same fine fellows as NordVPN.
 The latter is one of our favourite VPNs, as you'll see from our Best VPN for Mac roundup, and the new venture looks like it will also prove to be well worth your consideration.

-There's no dedicated desktop app, instead NordPass works through browser extensions for Chrome, Firefox, Opera and Edge.
+At the time of our review there was no dedicated desktop app, although the company has since introduced apps for Mac, Windows and Linux.
+We instead accessed NordPass through browser extensions for Chrome, Firefox, Opera and Edge, which continueto be available.
 Sadly there's no Safari version as yet, which we hope that will be rectified in due course, but you can install the app on your iPhone or Android device.

 The desktop extensions are fully featured, with quick importing of existing passwords from other services, zero-knowledge architecture, local XChaCha20 algorithm encryption, password generation, secure storage for credit details and notes, plus a neat interface to manage all of your various data.